There is nothing better than a delicious cut of smoked meat.

 - Avoid Opening the Lid: Although it may be tempting to open the lid to see how the meat is doing, remember that every time you open it a little bit of heat will escape.
 Keeping it closed will help maintain the temperature better.

-- Invest in a Digital Thermometer: A digital thermometer will help you gauge temperature from anywhere limiting the need to open the lid.
+- Invest in a Digital Thermometer A good digital thermometer will help you gauge temperature from anywhere limiting the need to open the lid.

 - Don’t Open the Lid When It’s Raining: Rain can get into the smoker to cause the temperature to drop.
 If you really need to open the lid, ask someone to hold an umbrella over you while you do so.